BrAmaral/Purple-Team-Resources/Tools References.md

 [Trend Micro HouseCall](https://www.trendmicro.com/en_us/forHome/products/housecall.html) - "...A free scanner that detects and cleans viruses, worms, malware, spyware, and other malicious threats that can harm computers and laptops.".
 No installation required \
 [Dr.Web Cureit!](https://free.drweb.com/download+cureit+free/?lng=en) - A malware removal tool by "Dr.Web".
 No installation required \
 [Trellix Stinger](https://www.trellix.com/en-us/downloads/free-tools/stinger.html) - A malware removal tool by McAfee.
 No installation required. \
 [ESET Online Scanner](https://www.eset.com/int/home/online-scanner/) - A malware removal tool made by ESET.
-No installation required. \
-[Emsisoft Emergency Kit](https://www.emsisoft.com/en/home/emergency-kit/) - A malware removal tool made by Emsisoft.
 No installation required.

 ### Ransomware Protection Tools
 [Kaspersky Anti-Ransomware Tool](https://www.kaspersky.com/anti-ransomware-tool) - This is an anti-ransomware tool made by kaspersky that can run along with any anti-virus solution.
 In order to work it must be installed on the system.